aarnetalman/blog/_posts/2021-02-23-training-transformer-model-gcp-ai-platform.md

 title:  "Training PyTorch Transformers on GCP AI Platform"
 ---

 Google Cloud Platform (GCP) is widely known for its great AI and machine learning capabilities and products.
-In fact there are tons of material available on how you can train and deploy TensorFlow models on GCP.
-However, GCP is not just for people using TensorFlow.
-It has good support for other frameworks as well.
+In fact, there are tons of material available on how you can train and deploy TensorFlow models on GCP.
+However, GCP is not just for people using TensorFlow but it has good support for other frameworks as well.
 In this post I will show how to use another highly popular ML framework PyTorch on AI Platform Training.
 I will show how to fine-tune a state-of-the-art sequence classification model using PyTorch and the [`transformers`](HuggingFace Transformers) library.
 We will be using a pre-trained [RoBERTa](https://huggingface.co/transformers/model_doc/roberta.html) as the transformer model for this task.

 This post covers the following topics:
 * How to structure your ML project for AI Platform Training